JonathanThing/ECE-298A-VGA-Video-Player/docs/ece298a_docs.md

 		 - [ ] **Validation:** Check value of red, green and blue registers after VGA requests pixel for correctness of RGB values
  - [ ] **Main Test:** Test VGA Timing and Image Correctness
 	 - [ ] **Sub Test:** Test blanking region timing
-		 - [ ] Start in blanking state, count number of cycles, should be 35317 blank cycles after QSPI startup is complete
+		 - [ ] Start in blanking state, count number of cycles, should be 35319 blank cycles after QSPI startup is complete
-		 - [ ] **Validation:** Check if VGA module is ready to accept pixel data after 35317 cycles
+		 - [ ] **Validation:** Check if VGA module is ready to accept pixel data after 35319 cycles
 	 - [ ] **Sub Test:** Image Correctness and Normal Operation timing
 		 - [ ] Pixels should be requested for 640 clock cycles, then blank for 160 cycles each row
 		 - [ ] After 480 rows, blank for 45 rows
 		 - [ ] **Validation:** Check pixel request value at each blanking region (should be deasserted)
-		 - [ ] **Validation:** Use internal counter in cocotb to keep track of cycles to determine blanking state and compare with VGA module state
 		 - [ ] **Validation:** Log to file the VGA output, use Python script to compare and generate image with a known sample image

 ## cocotb Test Results